FaradayRF/Faraday-Software/Applications/Hermes/Readme.md

+#OUTDATED - NEEDS UPDATING - DO NOT USE

 # Tutorial - Simple Text Messaging Class Object

 The previous tutorial created a simple messaging application that utilized the Faraday  proxy interface and directly implemented a user interface.
 Proper application modularity should separate the user interface from core application, ideally using a RESTful interface.